kununu/collections/docs/collection-trait.md

 ## add

+Internally it is calling the `ArrayIterator::append` and returning the instance to allow fluent calls.

+## clear

-Internally it is call the `ArrayIterator::append` and returning the instance to allow fluent calls.
+Internally it is the `keys` method and for each key it is call the `ArrayIterator::offsetUnset`  and returning the instance to allow fluent calls.

 ## chunk